Blazify/blazex/README.md

 ## Note

 This language is very much work in-progress.
-We are also working on a [VSCode Extension](https://github.com/BlazifyOrg/blazexscript-vscode) and we are also looking for collaborators
+We are also working on a [VSCode Extension](https://github.com/BlazifyOrg/blazexscript-vscode) and i am also looking for collaborators

 ## Example